alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 ### ID Token

-The ID Token is a JSON Web Token [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32)) that contains claims about the authentication of an End-User and optionally data about the End-User.
+The id token is a JSON Web Token [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32)) that contains claims about the authentication of an End-User and optionally data about the End-User.

-As a minimum the ID Token contains the following claims:
+As a minimum the id token contains the following claims:

 Claim|Name|Description|
 -----|----|-----------|